Improving public health in Latoti, Haiti

 Communities without this vital resource know especially well.

 Can you imagine having to purchase unsafe, untreated water as your primary source of drinking water for you and your family?
 Many in Haiti have no other choice, and few have access to public wells and springs.
 They must buy water that makes them sick–or go without.
-Waterborne diseases account for more than half of the illnesses in the country, and to date, more than 6,000 have died of Cholera since the deadly outbreak over a year ago.
+Waterborne diseases account for more than half of the illnesses in the country, and to date, more than 700,000 got ill and 9,000 have died of Cholera since the deadly outbreak in 2010.

 Ile de La Tortue, or Latoti, is a small island off the northern coast of the Haitian mainland.
 It is home to over 60,000 people, most of whom have no access to a clean, safe water supply.
 Many of the island’s children spend the day collecting water from far away sources, instead of attending school.
 To make matters worse, the water the children are collecting makes them sick.

-In 2010 Bellot Idovia initiated the first phase of the Community Water Project, with the mission to work with the local community to develop and maintain a permanent, safe water supply.
-The project is divided into four phases, giving us the opportunity to address the immediate needs of the community while planning a long-tern solution at a grassroots level.
-Community meetings as well as educational workshops are an integral part of the process the entire way through.
-We plan to contribute to the communities in Latoti, Haiti by empowering the people and supporting them in bringing clean water to their own community.
+In 2010 Bellot Idovia Foundation initiated the Community Water Project, with the mission to work with the local community to develop and maintain permanent, safe water supplies.
+The project is divided into three phases, giving us the opportunity to address the immediate needs of the community while planning a long-term solution at a grassroots level.

 Phase 1